SSG-DRD-IOT/intel_retail_workshop/IWB/SamplePluginDevelopment.md

 UI.Groups.Add(uiElementGroup);
   ```
 ####  Handling User event on plugin
 Events on the plugin can be triggered on the hub.
-Here, a toast message should be displayed whenever the user clicks the button element.
-The method ```ShowHubToast()``` is used to display messages temporarily on the hub Temporarily display a message.
+Here, a toast message should be displayed whenever the user clicks on the button element.
+The method ```ShowHubToast()``` is used to display messages temporarily on the hub.
 An image is optional.
 The message will be shown from 1 to 10 seconds, depending on fade time.
 Toast messages are suppressed during presentations.

-Call ```FireUIUpdated()``` to notify the Intel Unite® application to update connected clients with changes to the UI.
+Call ```FireUIUpdated()``` to notify the Intel Unite® application to update the connected clients with changes to the UI.
 Use``` FireHubTextUpdated()``` to notify the Intel Unite® application with updates to the display’s status line.
 - Replace #TODO: Handling User event on plugin
 - Paste the following lines